Superelliptic curves with large Galois images

 Since $\SL_n(\ell^i)$ (resp. $\SU_n(\ell^{i/2})$) is perfect for $n\geq 3$ and $\ell\geq 5$, it suffices to prove $\rho_\lambda(\GQr)$ contains $\SL_n(\ell^i)$ (resp. $\SU_n(\ell^{i/2})$) for $i$ odd (resp. even) to accomplish the first part.

 To achieve this we study the maximal subgroups of $\GL_n(\ell^i)$ and $\DU_n(\ell^{i/2})$ in \S \ref{subsection_maximal_subgroups}.
 The image of inertia subgroups are then used to rule out the containment of $\rho_\lambda(\GQr)$ in any maximal subgroup which does not contain $\SL_n(\ell^i)$ when $i$ is odd and $\SU_n(\ell^{i/2})$ when $i$ is even.
-Our method for proving primitivity is dependent on unramified extensions of the base field.
+Our method for proving primitivity is dependent on unramified extensions of the base field, see \S \ref{subsection_primitivity}.
 For this reason we work with $\rho(\GQr)$ rather than $\Glam$ directly.

 Let us now return to the definition of \emph{large} used in \S \ref{section_introduction}.
-There, we said the group $\rho_\ell(\GQr)$ was large, if its projectivisation $\PP(\rho_\ell(\GQr))$ contained the socle of $\PP(C_{\GSp_{2g}(\ell)}(\zr))$.
-As $\SL_n(\ell^i)$ and $\SU_n(\ell^{i/2})$ are generated by transvections (except for $\SU_3(2)$ which we do not consider), it follows from Corollary \ref{cor_centraliser_structure_of_zr} that this definition is equivalent to the following:
+There we said the group $\rho_\ell(\GQr)$ was large if it contained the limit of the derived series of $C_{\GSp_{2g}(\ell)}(\zr)$.
+It follows from Corollary \ref{cor_centraliser_structure_of_zr} that this definition is equivalent to the following: